Moving to a New Country: 10 Things You Need to Know

 There are a million.
 I think the biggest challenge for me was just getting around and trying to make new friends.
 But life is full of challenges though.
 I believe they make us grow stronger and give us way more cooler stories to tell.

 For many of my expat friends, the number one challenge was adjusting to a different culture.
-Now if you’re moving from the US to Canada then there is little culture shock.
+Now if you’re moving from the United States to Canada then there is little culture shock.

-But when you’re going from, let’s say Canada or the US to Thailand or Central America (Nicaragua, Belize, etc), there’s a big shock.
+But when you’re going from, let’s say Canada or the United States to Thailand or Central America (Nicaragua, Belize, etc), there’s a big shock.
 And for some, it’s not so easy to adjust to.

 Nope, not one.

 You handle the challenges of moving to a new country and you grow from it.
-Then you just fall in love with the new country you moved to and life becomes beautiful.
+Then you just fall in love with the new place you moved to and life becomes beautiful.

 Aside from the challenges, there are other things you need to prepare yourself for.
-I’m gonna give you a generous list of 10 things you need to know before you leave your country for new soil.
+I’m gonna give you a generous list of 10 things you need to know before you leave your home for a different country.

-Now this list is based off my experience of being a solo female traveler in Guatemala, and now Mexico.
-Yup I just moved again.
-I assumed things here would be mostly the same as in Guatemala though.
+Now this list is based off my experience of being a solo female traveler in Guatemala and Mexico.

 I can’t tell you how many times I have to hold back pounding on the keyboard when I see an expat in a Facebook group complaining about something they don’t like in whatever country they moved to.